-Teaching Multi-Level Classes
+Teaching English to Multi-Level Classes

-What is a Multi-level ESL class?
+What is a Multi-level ESL Class?

 Multi-level classrooms are as varied as the students in them.
 Most often, they include students who communicate in English at a variety of different levels.
 They may also be considered multi-level because they include students with different types of learning backgrounds, such as those who have learned orally and those who have learned mainly from a textbook.
 Students may also have different levels of literacy in their own native language.
 A classroom that contains some students who are familiar with the Roman alphabet and some students who are not may also be considered multi-level.
 Finally, the term multi-level can be used to refer to a group of students working together who range greatly in age.